 With their lovely and lustful lingerie, Baci seems to say that you can be one of three different women: the pure and sweetly feminine one in white, the sultry temptress in black or the sassy forbidden fruit in red.
 My favorite looks featured a full-length fishnet body stocking paired with a cropped leather jacket or frayed denim vest covered in rock and roll patches… perhaps not so appropriate for the bedroom but runway-ready!

-Also appearing on the main stage was Roxy D’Lite, who certainly lived up to her name with her irresistibly sexy routine.
+Also appearing on the main stage was Roxi D’Lite, who certainly lived up to her name with her irresistibly sexy routine.
 She channeled the golden days of burlesque when she emerged from the curtain in a full length, flowing sapphire-tone gown, hands tucked daintily into a fur muff.
 Lucky for us, it wasn’t long before she was down to matching blue sequined pasties and panties, hurling herself around a conveniently placed (and well anchored) lamppost.
-It’s pretty funny that they’ll hand out titles like “Queen of Burlesque” for pole dancing, but strippers that employ a similar arsenal of tricks get labeled trashy.
+It’s pretty funny that while Burlesque performers can compete for awards and win titles like “Queen of Burlesque”, strippers that employ a similar arsenal of tricks get labelled “trashy”.

 A visit to the dungeon yielded helpful hints on flogging, like this juicy tidbit: blindfold your object of affection and fan the flogger closer and closer to their nipples before dealing a sharp blow.
 That thrill of the anticipation stimulates your two most important sex organs: your brain and your skin.